Guides

 Key Features

-• Peter Wright's actual barrel shape — designed with genuine input from a two-time world champion.
-This isn't a generic dart with a name slapped on it
+• Peter Wright's actual barrel shape — genuine input from a two-time world champion.
+This isn't a generic dart with a sticker on it

-• Multi-section ring grip — different grip zones along the barrel let you find your natural hold position
+• Multi-section ring grip — different grip zones along the barrel so you can find your sweet spot

-• 22g and 26g options — two distinct weights for different throwing styles
+• 22g and 26g options — two choices, no middle ground.
+Know which you prefer

-• Aspirational purchase — there's something motivating about throwing the same dart as a world champion
+• Aspirational factor — there's genuinely something motivating about throwing a world champion's darts

 ✅ Pros